Find the radiant point for the Eta Aquariid meteor shower

-The annual Eta Aquariid meteor shower peaks this weekend, and people will inevitably ask about its radiant point.
+The annual Eta Aquariid meteor shower peaks in a few more days, and people will inevitably ask about its radiant point.
 That’s point in the sky from which meteors in annual showers appear to radiate.

 You don’t have to locate the radiant to watch the Eta Aquariid meteors.
 Instead, the meteors will appear unexpectedly in all parts of the sky.
 Yet if you traced their paths backwards, all of these meteors would appear to radiate from a single point in our sky, from a Y-shaped group of stars – an asterism – called the Water Jar in the constellation Aquarius.

 Aquarius is faint.
 You’ll need a dark sky to spot it.
 The bright star Fomalhaut in the constellation Pisces Austrinus, the Southern Fish, is near it and can guide your eye.
 On old star charts, Aquarius the Water Carrier is often pictured pouring water into the open mouth of the Southern Fish, from the Water Jar.
 In a very dark sky, you can see a zigzag line of stars leading downward from the Water Jar to the star Fomalhaut.